• Skip to primary navigation

 adding sugar and salt to the rim of a glass

-A very ripe watermelon should have enough natural sweetness that you won’t need to add any extra sweetener.
-While the drink is still in the blender, taste it.
+• A ripe watermelon will likely have enough natural sweetness that you won’t need to add any extra sweetener.
+But, while the drink is still in the blender, taste it.
 If you would like it to be sweeter, add some honey, sugar, or even a few fresh or frozen strawberries!

-If you’d like a frozen watermelon margarita with a slushy texture, freeze the watermelon cubes for at least 2 hours before blending.
+• To make a frozen margarita with a slushy texture, freeze the watermelon cubes for at least 2 hours before blending.

 watermelon margaritas in a clear glass